Does it grow here?

 As a displaced Southern Californian myself, I remember avocadoes being annoyingly abundant from the tree in the back yard.
 The avocado you buy in the store is Hass, a Guatemalan type hardy only in Southern California.
 If you sprouted an avocado seed and grew it as a houseplant, this is what you have--so it's too tender to survive a normal winter outdoors here.

 Mexican avocadoes are hardy enough to grow here, and some varieties have fruit of nearly as high quality as the Hass.
-The plants are ornamental, like to have organic material added to the soil at the time of planting, and require a regular fertilizing schedule (Citrus fertilizer every month from March through October).
-They require frost protection when young and during serious freezing weather.
+The plants are ornamental.
+They like a regular fertilizing schedule when young (Citrus fertilizer in spring and summer).
+They require frost protection when young and during seriously freezing weather.

 "My mother is from the Philippines and wants to grow guavas.
 Not the things people here call guavas--real guavas!"